William L. Hargrave: Ordained ministry

 Hargrave was ordained deacon in June 1931 and priest in June 1932 by Bishop John Durham Wing of South Florida.
 His first post was as rector of St Mark's Church in Cocoa, Florida, and priest-in-charge of St Luke's Church in Courtenay, Florida and of St Philip's Mission in Merritt Island, Florida.
 He retained these posts till 1943.
 During that time, on February 13, 1939, he married Minnie Frances Whittington, and together had four children.
 In 1943, he became rector of St Andrew's Church in Fort Pierce, Florida, while in 1945, became rector of the Church of the Holy Comforter.
 Between 1948 and 1953, he served as chaplain and president of Porter Military Academy in Charleston, South Carolina 1948-1953.
 He then became Canon to the Ordinary and Actuary and Executive Secretary of the Diocese of South Florida on September 1, 1953, a post he retained till 1961.

 Bishop

 On October 20, 1961, Hargrave was elected Suffragan bishop of South Florida on the third ballot, during a special convention held in St Luke's Cathedral, Orlando, Florida.
 He was consecrated on December 21, 1961 by Presiding Bishop Arthur C. Lichtenberger, in St Luke's Cathedral.
-As Suffragan bishop, he was assigned to minister in the west coast of the diocese by the diocesan bishop Henry I. Louttit Sr. After the Diocese of South Florida was divided in three separate dioceses in 1969, Hargrave became the first bishop of Southwest Florida.
+As Suffragan bishop, he was assigned to minister in the west coast of the diocese by the diocesan bishop Henry I. Louttit Sr. After the Diocese of South Florida was divided into three separate dioceses in 1969, Hargrave became the first bishop of Southwest Florida.
 He retired on July 31, 1975 and died on October 15 that same year of a heart attack at his home in Cocoa, Florida.